submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

   To achieve this, user can create a Headless Service (backed by a Deployment or StatefulSets) and Globalnet will ensure that all the backend Pods that belong to the Headless Service are assigned a globalIP.
-User is also expected **not** to create any GlobalnetEgressIP object which selects the backendPods that match the Headless Service.
+User is also expected **not** to create any NamespaceGlobalEgressIP object which selects the backendPods that match the Headless Service.

 ![HeadlessService](./images/globalnet-headless-svc.png)